-The Plan's investment advisers have prepared "Climate-related risks and opportunities dashboards" in respect of the Plan's DC and DB Sections.
-These are a high-level snapshot of the risks and opportunities being monitored by the Plan.
-They set out the risks and opportunities relevant to the DB and DC Sections of the Plan, as well as the controls in place (i.e. a qualitative assessment) and summary tables that will enable the Trustee to monitor the DB and DC Sections' positions in terms of TCFD metrics / targets (i.e.. a quantitative assessment).
-In combination, the qualitative and quantitative information in the dashboards should enable the Trustee to get a sense of the overall risks and opportunities present / under consideration in the Plan.
-These dashboards will be reviewed and updated on an annual basis.
+The Plan's investment advisers have prepared a "Climate-related risks and opportunities dashboard" in respect of the Plan.
+This is a high-level snapshot of the risks and opportunities being monitored by the Plan.
+It sets out the risks and opportunities relevant to the Plan, as well as the controls in place (i.e. a qualitative assessment) and summary tables that will enable the Trustee to monitor the Plan's position in terms of TCFD metrics / targets (i.e., a quantitative assessment).
+In combination, the qualitative and quantitative information in the dashboard should enable the Trustee to get a sense of the overall risks and opportunities present / under consideration in the Plan.
+This dashboard will be reviewed and updated on an annual basis.